The Lode Project

 What is currency?

 Currency is a generally accepted form of money, including coins and paper notes, which is issued by a government and circulated within an economy.
 Used as a medium of exchange for goods and services, currency is the basis for trade.
-It has face value but no intrinsic value and are often printed without reserve or limitations.
+It has face value but no intrinsic value and is often printed without reserve or limitations.

 What is cryptocurrency?